MediaArea/MediaConch/StyleGuide.md

 ### Development

-MediaArea’s open source software development within the PreForma project will establish and uphold open source work practices and standards.
+MediaArea’s open source software development within the PREFORMA project will establish and uphold open source work practices and standards.
 These practices will abide by the following project rules:

 - Use of nightly builds:
 A nightly build is an automated build that reflects the most up-to-date version of developed software’s source code.
 Users will have access to these nightly builds as their release will allow for collaborative groups of developers and users to work together and continuously gain immediate feedback and fixes to the most current state of the software.
 With access to the absolute latest versions, MediaArea and all open source collaborators will more readily gain insight into potential bugs and issues that could arise during the development phase.
 Programmers will be able to determine if they “broke the build”, making the software inoperable with their latest code.
 Immediate access to fixing these issues can be made more efficiently.